briantbutton/meshwriter/README.md

 ## Custom font packages

 MeshWriter comes with only a few fonts.&nbsp;
-Industrious folk with special needs can create a MeshWriter package with their own fonts.&nbsp;
+Industrious folk with specific requirements can create a MeshWriter package with their own fonts.&nbsp;
 Think of this as two steps.

 1) Converting standard font files (.ttf or .otf) to MeshWriter font files, and